 Final Notes:

-The maximum drawdown starts as a trailing drawdown but stops at the initial balance.
+✔ The maximum drawdown starts as a trailing drawdown based on your initial account balance.

 Understanding these rules is crucial before attempting a 2-Step Crypto Edge Evaluation to avoid unnecessary breaches.